Will the Robinhood IPO Further Democratize Finance?

 The public now gets to peek behind the curtain as the required disclosures for an IPO bare so much about the private company that was unknown.
 In a prospectus made available Thursday (July 1), Robinhood states it had 18 million funded accounts for the quarter ended March 31.
 This customer base is more than double the 7.2 million accounts held at the end of the first quarter a year earlier.
 They also show a loss of $1.4 billion during the first quarter.
 Investors ’ determining value will be weighing account growth against revenues amongst a myriad of other factors.

 According to the filings, Robinhood Markets, Inc. looks to raise $100 million.
-There are no disclosures as to how many shares will be offered or their price range.
+There are no disclosures as to how many shares will be offered or the price range.
 That information is expected to be brought out in future filings.
-The $100 million is largely a “placeholder” number that will change with future filings.
+The $100 million is a common “placeholder” number that will change with future filings.
 The stock’s symbol will be HOOD and will trade on the Nasdaq market.

 There’s a required 15 day waiting period after an IPO prospectus becomes available publicly before the company can begin marketing its IPO.
 The timeline allows for the company to become listed as early as late July.

 The $1.4 billion in losses for the first quarter of 2021 is up from a $52.5 million loss for the same period in 2020.
 Revenue more than tripled to $522.1 million from Q1 2020 to Q1 2021.
 Most of the first-quarter losses were the result of a write-off related to a change in the fair value of convertible notes and warrants stemming from a $3.4 billion fundraising in February.